bardex/elastic-query/README.md

 USING PROTOTYPE FOR CREATION QUERY OBJECTS
 ------------------------------------------
 You can use one or more pre-configured prototypes for creating queries.
-You can declare a prototype in a container or service locator.

 ```PHP
 <?php